-- 1.18 The 1987 report of the Brundtland Commission, entitled Our Common Future (World Commission on Environment and Development, 1987), made clear the links between economic and social development and environmental capacity.
-In 1992, Agenda 21, one of the outcome documents of the United Nations Conference on Environment and Development (United Nations, 1993) recommended that countries implement environmental-economic accounts at the earliest date. - 1.19 In response, the United Nations Statistical Division published the Handbook of National Accounting: Integrated Environmental and Economic Accounting (United Nations, 1993), commonly referred to as the SEEA.
-Over the next 20 years the international statistical community developed and endorsed a range of processes and publications that culminated in the adoption of the SEEA Central Framework by the Statistical Commission in 2012. - 1.20 The environmental-economic accounting approach, as described in the SEEA, is a systems approach to the organization of environmental and economic information which covers, as completely as possible, the stocks and flows that are relevant to the analysis of environmental and economic issues.
+- 1.21 The 1987 report of the Brundtland Commission, entitled Our Common Future (World Commission on Environment and Development, 1987), made clear the links between economic and social development and environmental capacity.
+In Rio de Janeiro in 1992, Agenda 21, one of the outcome documents of the United Nations Conference on Environment and Development (United Nations, 1993) recommended that countries implement environmental-economic accounts at the earliest date. - 1.22 In response, the United Nations Statistical Division published the Handbook of National Accounting: Integrated Environmental and Economic Accounting (United Nations, 1993), commonly referred to as the SEEA.
+Over the next 20 years the international statistical community developed and endorsed a range of processes and

+- publications that culminated in the adoption of the SEEA Central Framework by the Statistical Commission in 2012. - 1.23 The environmental-economic accounting approach, as described in the SEEA, is a systems approach to the organization of environmental and economic information which covers, as completely as possible, the stocks and flows that are relevant to the analysis of environmental and economic issues.
 In applying this approach, the SEEA utilizes the accounting concepts, structures, rules and principles of the System of National Accounts (SNA).
-In practice, environmental-economic accounting includes the compilation of physical supply and use tables, functional accounts (such as environmental protection expenditure accounts) and asset accounts for environmental assets and natural resources. - 1.21 The SEEA Central Framework extends the scope of the SNA by: - i.
-Providing standard terminology, definitions and classifications for environmental-economic information
+In practice, environmental-economic accounting includes the compilation of physical supply and use tables, functional accounts (such as environmental protection expenditure accounts) and asset accounts for environmental assets and natural resources. - 1.24 The SEEA Central Framework extends the scope of the SNA by: - i.
+Providing standard terminology, definitions and classifications for environmental-economic information - ii.
+Including accounting for physical stocks of environmental assets (including natural resources) in addition to measures of their monetary value - iii.
+Integrating physical measures of flows of natural inputs (e.g. timber, fish, minerals, energy, water) and residuals (e.g. air emissions, emissions to water, solid waste) with flows of products (e.g. fuel, steel, food) - iv.
+Linking measures of stocks and flows in physical terms to associated monetary measures and to relevant economic activities and economic units (including enterprises, households and governments) - v.
+Detailing those standard economic transactions that can be considered "environmentally related", including environmental protection expenditure, environmental taxes and environmental subsidies.